hlmeS/aws-dmv/README.md

 click save and then test to see your glorious function in action.

 # Teardown
-Steps to stop all processes adn remove the project
+Steps to stop all processes and remove the project from AWS

 - from the terminal in the root of your project run
 `$ serverless remove`